WallStreetMojo

 DSCR = Net Operating Income/Total Debt Service

-DSCR ratio gives an idea of whether the company is capable of covering its debt-related obligations with the net operating income it generates.
+DSCR ratio gives an idea of whether the company can cover its debt-related obligations with its net operating income.

 • If DSCR<1, it means that the net operating income generated by the company is not enough to cover all the debt-related obligations of the company.